 While I’m usually ready to throw on my cape and save someone else, I don’t consider myself very hero-y.
 I’m willing to throw myself on the grenade and take the place of someone else; I long to be the martyr.
 I long for others to know of my sacrifice so I can feel special, important, and successful.

-A couple weeks ago, a friend asked me to something for her.
-This ask wasn’t that big of a deal, but immediately when it was presented, my selfish self flared up and stamped her little feet.
+A couple of weeks ago, a friend asked me to something for her.
+This ask wasn’t that big of a deal, but immediately when it was presented, my selfishness flared up and stamped her little feet.
 I didn’t want to do it and, though I was willing to do so, I had to let her know my displeasure at the task.
 Instead of stepping up and gladly saying “sure, I’ll help you out,” I let her know what an imposition it was.
 “If you need me to, I will.”